opencrvs/opencrvs-core/README.md

 8. Serve the client up in 3000 port by running `yarn serve`
 9. You can now open up the address you got from the mobile proxy in your mobile browser

-## How can I set up continuous integration and delivery?

-We provide an example [Travis](https://travis-ci.org/) [configuration](https://github.com/opencrvs/opencrvs-core/blob/master/.travis.yml) to automate unit and end-to-end testing integration & deployment.

 ### How can I install and manage an OpenCRVS server cluster?

 OpenCRVS should be deployed on a minimum cluster of 3 nodes, each with the following minimm specification: